Financial instability can take a toll on your mental health. Here’s how you can add some certainty to an uncertain time.

 “Knowledge is also a treatment in managing financial stress, which is why it’s so important to acquire the right knowledge or work with someone who can serve as your guide,” says Poppy.

-Poppy says a certified financial planner who has a background in behavioral science or behavioral finance can be helpful in creating a financial plan that address money anxiety.
+Poppy says a certified financial planner who has a background in behavioral science or behavioral finance can be helpful in creating a financial plan that addresses money anxiety.
 But if you can’t afford the fee, there are plenty of ways to get low-cost or free financial advice.

 For example, you could work with a nonprofit credit counselor to get advice on budgeting or creating a debt payoff plan.
 Government websites, financial nonprofits and personal finance websites can also be excellent resources for financial advice.
 In the worst-case scenario, you could also consider getting a free consultation from a bankruptcy attorney, says Kingston.